 eval()

 with a string that could be affected by a malicious party, you may end up running malicious code on the user's machine with the permissions of your webpage / extension.
-More importantly, a third-party code can see the scope in which eval()
+More importantly, allowing third-party code to access the scope in which eval()

-was invoked (if it's a direct eval), which can lead to possible attacks in ways to which the similar Function
+was invoked (if it's a direct eval) can lead to possible attacks that reads or changes local variables. -

 eval()